Dr. Richard Land

 Dr. Land has also contributed articles to both learned journals and popular periodicals and has served as contributing editor for the Criswell Study Bible and the Believer’s Study Bible.
 He is a Southern Baptist minister, having been ordained since 1969.
 He has pastored Baptist churches in Texas, Louisiana and England.
 Dr. Land is listed in Who’s Who in America and Who’s Who in Religion.

-Dr. Land is also Executive Editor of FFV, a national magazine dedicated to coverage of traditional religious values, Christian ethics, and cultural trends.
+Dr. Land served from 2005 to 2013 as the Executive Editor of FFV, a national magazine dedicated to coverage of traditional religious values, Christian ethics, and cultural trends.

 For press or events, you can download official photos of Dr. Richard Land here.